A wise man once said, “a human being will exit your wife; she has done enough”. Any guesses of who this incredible father is? Yep! Ryan Reynolds.

 Never underestimate the importance of date night

 Finally, and this has nothing to do with your baby, head out for date night.
 Get a babysitter and treat yourselves.
-Encourage your partner to put on something that’s not covered in a child’s bodily fluids and head out the door for a meal without a screaming baby, a movie or even a picnic in the park; give her the opportunity to feel like a normal human being for just one night a week or month, whatever you can manage.
+Encourage your partner to put on something that’s not covered in your child’s bodily fluids and head out the door for a meal without a screaming baby, a movie or even a picnic in the park; give her the opportunity to feel like a normal human being for just one night a week or month, whatever you can manage.
 Put the phones away and really talk to each other.
 I promise, you’ll both feel like new people when you come home.